alexandretea/ddti/README.md

 Train a model with a decision tree, then measures its predictive accuracy.
 Ddti does this in a distributed manner, using MPI.
 The master node will induct the decision tree, using slave nodes to execute tasks such as computing entropies.
-The algorithm used to build the decision tree is based on Quilan's C4.5.
+The algorithm building the decision tree is based on Quilan's C4.5.
+The algorithm only handles categorical attributes.

-List of the currently distributed tasks:
-- Computation of contingency tables
-- Computation of conditional entropies
-- Computation of split entropies

 Written in C++14.